Schedule a Free Initial Consultation Today!

 Non-Economic Damages

 These damages are awarded for the profound, intangible suffering you have endured.
 They are a legal acknowledgment of the deep personal injury and emotional devastation caused by the abuse.
-These may include:
+These may include:- Pain and Suffering: For the emotional anguish and psychological pain of the experience.

 - Emotional Distress: Acknowledging specific conditions like PTSD, anxiety, depression, and fear.